 Also known as the ditch lily, the orange daylily (Hemerocallis fulva) is a low-maintenance, easy-to-care-for hardy perennial with showy blooms.
 It sports grass-like foliage very similar to ornamental grasses, making it beautiful even when not in bloom.
 However, once the flowers arrive the real show starts.

 The daylily flower only lasts one day, hence the name, but these plants are never short on fresh blooms.
-Their famous three to four-inch star-shaped flowers can be slightly ruffled on their edges.
+Their famous five-inch star-shaped flowers can be slightly ruffled on their edges.
 They boast varying shades of orange on each flower, offering a vibrant display.

 |Botanical Name||Hemerocallis fulva|